digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

 - All the domain entities in Canton (the sequencer, the mediator, and the topology manager) are highly available.

-- The sequencer is trusted to deliver the messages timely and fairly (as measured by the probability distribution over the latencies).
+- The sequencer is trusted to deliver the messages timely and fairly.

-- The domain topology manager forwards all identity updates correctly.

 - Participants hosting confirming parties according to the confirmation policy are assumed to be highly available and responding correctly.